 Trauma & Limbic System Impairment

-Thrive Neural Retraining is based on the premise that the root cause of depression, anxiety, PTSD, fibromyalgia, chronic fatigue and environmental illness is often traumatic injury to the autonomic nervous system that results in limbic system impairment.
+Thrive Neural Retraining is based on the premise that the root cause of depression, anxiety, PTSD, fibromyalgia, chronic fatigue and many forms of environmental and "invisible" illness is often traumatic injury to the autonomic nervous system that results in limbic system impairment.

-The initial injury or trauma may result from a wide variety of different sources: physical damage, chemical exposure and/or mental/emotional stress (including neglect).
-However, the impact of these injuries on the central nervous system (CNS) is often one and the same: a stress response (alarm) is triggered within the CNS, at which point the body is unable to regulate this alarm reaction, and the stress response continues to run abated.
+The initial injury or trauma may result from a wide variety of different sources: illness, physical injury, chemical exposure and/or mental/emotional stress (including neglect).
+However, the impact of these injuries on the central nervous system (CNS) is often one and the same: a stress response (alarm) is triggered within the CNS, at which point the body is unable to regulate this alarm reaction, and the stress response continues to run unabated.

 Healthy Stress Response